-As an example suppose a business had losses before depreciation of 240,000 for 6 months, and during that time needed a further 100,000 to fund working capital requirements, and 200,000 for capital items, then the total negative cash flow would be 540,000.
+To illustrate suppose a business had losses before depreciation of 240,000 for 6 months.
+In addition during that time it needed a further 100,000 to fund working capital requirements, and 200,000 for capital items.
+In this case the total negative cash flow would be 540,000.
 The monthly cash burn rate would be calculated as follows.

 Because this calculation uses operating losses it takes into account any revenue generated.
-In a high tech start up the revenue is usually zero and in effect the operating losses are simply the operating costs for the period.
+In a high tech start up the revenue is usually zero.
+Consequently in effect the operating losses are simply the operating costs for the period.

 Cash Out Date

-The cash out date is the period of time it will take for the business to run out of cash based on its available cash balances and the cash burn rate.
-The cash out date is sometimes referred to as the cash zero date or the time out of cash date.
+The cash out date is the period of time it will take for the business to run out of cash.
+The cash out date is dependent on the available cash balances and the cash burn rate.
+The date is sometimes referred to as the cash zero date or the time out of cash date.

 The cash out date is calculated using the following formula.

-If the cash burn-rate is 50,000 per month and the cash available is 350,000 then the cash out date is given as follows.
+To illustrate suppose the cash burn is 50,000 per month and the cash available is 350,000.
+In these circumstances the cash out date is given as follows.

 Cash out date = Cash available / Burn rate Cash out date = 350,000/ 50,000= 7 months